 Preschool to elementary

-Background information: Qixi is a chinese story about the cowherd and the weaver girl in chinese mythology.
-Thier love was forbidden so they were banished to opposite sides of the silver river (which is a symbol of the milky way).
+Qixi is a Chinese story about the cowherd and the weaver girl in Chinese mythology.
+Their love was forbidden so they were banished to opposite sides of the silver river (which is a symbol of the milky way).
 Once a year on the 7th day of the 7th lunar month a flock of magpies would form a bridge to reunite the lovers for one day.

-- Have Kids draw a person on each side of the bridge, either mirroring the story or having them create their own version.
+6. Have kids draw a person on each side of the bridge, either mirroring the story or having them create their own version.
 Encourage them to add as much detail as possible.